The 50GbE IP core provides a

 example directory name (<design_example_dir>).

-might experience additional jitter in Arria 10 devices.
-This KDB Answer clarifies the
+IP core clocks might experience additional jitter in Arria 10 devices.
+This KDB Answer

 Change to the testbench simulation directory <design_example_dir>/example_testbench.